-Our teaching qualifications are recognised by the Higher Education Academy (HEA) as part of the accredited University continuing professional development framework.
+UAL's teaching qualifications are recognised by AdvanceHE as part of the accredited University continuing professional development framework.

 Fellowship via the PgCert

-Provided you do at least 35 annual hours of HE teaching or learning support* successful completion of the PgCert's Teaching and Learning unit will also gain you Associate Fellowship of the HEA (AFHEA).
+If you do at least 35 annual hours of HE teaching or learning support* and you successfully complete the PgCert's Teaching and Learning unit you will gain Associate Fellowship (AFHEA).

-On completion of the PgCert, eligible participants will attend a Professional Dialogue meeting to review their coursework and assess their candidacy for Fellowship of the HEA (FHEA).
-Successful candidates will have FHEA status conferred along with their PgCert.
+If you complete the PgCert and are eligible, you will attend a Professional Dialogue meeting to review your coursework and assess your application for Fellowship (FHEA).
+If you are successful you will have FHEA status conferred along with your PgCert.

 *HE teaching or learning support includes all kinds of pedagogic work for courses at FHEQ Level 4 or above, or on CPD for academic and/or learning support staff.